caleorourke/grunt-jekyll-pages/README.md

 > Serve GitHub-flavored sites natively using Jekyll.

-[Jekyll](https://jekyllrb.com) gives you all the bells and whistles out-of-the-box.
+Jekyll gives you all the bells and whistles out-of-the-box.
 Once you push your code to GitHub, though, you may quickly learn Github runs Jekyll in safe mode, meaning certain options are automatically disabled.
 The "grunt-jekyll-plugin" imitates how Github runs Jekyll in safe mode, thereby helping you avoid or troubleshoot "Page build failed" errors before publishing.

-In addition, "grunt-jekyll-plugin" includes a number of simple commands to compile, serve, and watch Jekyll for you.
+In addition, this plugin includes a number of simple methods to compile, serve, and watch Jekyll for you.

 ## Getting Started
 This plugin requires Node `>= 0.10`, Grunt `~0.4.5` and GitHub Pages `~21`.